Combinatorial invariants of finite metric spaces and the Wasserstein arrangement: Introduction

 \subsection{Acknowledgments}

-We thank Nick Early and Benjamin Schr\"oter for fruitful discussions and Michael Joswig for helpful comments on an earlier version of this manuscript.
+We thank Nick Early and Benjamin Schr\"oter for fruitful discussions, as well as Laura Casabella and Michael Joswig for helpful comments on the manuscript.
 We are grateful to J\"org Rambau for providing us with relevant triangulations of the root polytope computed using \texttt{TOPCOM}.
+We would like to thank Alexander Postnikov for pointing out a mistake in an earlier version of the article.
+We also thank two anonymous referees for their valuable comments and suggestions.

-LK and LM are supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- SFB-TRR 358/1 2023 -- 491392403 and SPP 2458 -- 539866293.
+LK and LM are funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 491392403 – TRR 358 and LK is supported by the DFG SPP 2458 -- 539866293.